-For each sub-clock partition we build a set corresponding to this sub-clock partition.
-These sets are then merged as follows: for each set without a specified solverMethod we merge it with sets connected to it (these may contain a solverMethod); and this is repeated until it is not possible to merge more sets.
+First, one set is constructed for each sub-clock partition, containing just this sub-clock partition.
+These sets are then merged as follows: For each set without a specified solverMethod, the set is merged with sets connected to it (these may contain a solverMethod), and this is repeated until it is not possible to merge more sets.
 The sets connected in this way should be part of the same base-clock partition and connected through a sub-clock conversion operator (subSample, superSample, shiftSample, backSample, or noClock).

-- If this set contains multiple different values for solverMethod it is an error. - If the set contains continuous time-equations: - $-% \frac{1}{2}\left( -\right) =-\left( -\right) \left( -\right) =-\left( -\right) \left( -\right)$ - Otherwise we use the specified solverMethod. - If the set does not contain continuous time-equations there is no need for a solverMethod.
+- It is an error if this set contains multiple different values for solverMethod. - If the set contains continuous time-equations: - It is an error if this set contains no solverMethod. - Otherwise, the specified solverMethod is used. - If the set does not contain continuous time-equations, there is no need for a solverMethod.

 '''

 model InferenceTest

-Real x(start=3) "Explicitly using ExplicitEuler";
+Real x(start = 3) "Explicitly using ExplicitEuler";

 Real y "Explicitly using ImplicitEuler method";

 Real z "Inferred to use ExplicitEuler";

 equation

-der(x)=-x+sample(1,Clock(Clock(1,10), solverMethod="ExplicitEuler"));
+der(x) = -x + sample(1, Clock(Clock(1, 10), solverMethod="ExplicitEuler"));

+der(y) = subSample(x, 2) +

-der(y)=subSample(x,2)+sample(1,Clock(Clock(2,10), solverMethod="ImplicitEuler"));
+sample(1, Clock(Clock(2, 10), solverMethod="ImplicitEuler"));

-der(z)=subSample(x,2)+1;
+der(z) = subSample(x, 2) + 1;

 end InferenceTest;

-'''

-'''

 model IllegalInference

-Real x(start=3) "Explicitly using ExplicitEuler";
+Real x(start = 3) "Explicitly using ExplicitEuler";

 Real y "Explicitly using ImplicitEuler method";

 Real z;

 equation

-der(x)=-x+sample(1,Clock(Clock(1,10), solverMethod="ExplicitEuler"));
+der(x) = -x + sample(1, Clock(Clock(1, 10), solverMethod="ExplicitEuler"));

+der(y) = subSample(x, 2) +

-der(y)=subSample(x,2)+sample(1,Clock(Clock(2,10), solverMethod="ImplicitEuler"));
+sample(1, Clock(Clock(2, 10), solverMethod="ImplicitEuler"));

-der(z)=subSample(x,4)+1+subSample(y);
+der(z) = subSample(x, 4) + 1 + subSample(y);

 end IllegalInference;

 '''